A. All teams: the following applies to all BAYS teams for Spring and Fall:

 - Roster forms must include the following required information:

 Identification as a BAYS League Roster

 Alternatively, “BAYS Roster” or ”Boston Area Youth Soccer Roster” may be in the heading of the roster.

-Town Organization; Team Name; Team ID# [must agree with the team listing on the BAYS Website]
+Team Numeric ID which must exactly agree with the team listing on the BAYS Website

 Gender; Grade Group; Division; Section; [must match the team listing on the BAYS website and not be blank.]
 Combinations are permissible (e.g. Div/Sec 1A or Div 1; Sec A)

 Roster Date: the date the roster was generated or modified.

 An adult Head Coach's name must be listed on the roster.
-Optionally (though not required) their contact information, e.g., email address, phone #, etc. Head coach name on the roster must be recognizable as a match to the head coach listed on the BAYS website.
+Optionally (though not required) their contact information, e.g., email address, phone #, etc. The head coach's name on the roster must be recognizable as a match to the head coach’s name listed on the BAYS website.
 Club Coaches and Registrars need to refer to the Coach/Manager Website Information Policy.
 Additional coaches may be listed on the roster, or on the website, but do not need to match.

 The name of a minor under 18 may be listed as an assistant coach on a roster but may not have their contact information (email or phone) listed.